24-S1-2-C-Moral-Decisions/LandingSite/README.md

 ### 3. Feature Development and Testing

-- Game and Game Result Pages Development and Testing
-- Core Interaction Logic Implementation
-- Client Access and Raw Data Export
+- Page interaction logic design and implementation
-- Research and Investigation
+- Immediate Feedback and Statistical Results
+- Save Survey Progress

 ### 4. User Flow and Research

-- User Story Writing Workshop
-- Survey Page Development
-- Page Layout and Functionality
-- Survey Purpose Introduction
+- Make UI consistent and user friendly in both mobile and laptop version
-- Immediate Feedback and Statistics
+- UI Consistency on Mobile and Laptop
-- Control Version Integration
-- Experience Flow Demo
-- Survey Public Release
-- Save Survey Progress
-- Social Sharing of Survey Results

 ### 5. Frontend and UI

+- Standardizing the Frontend Styles and Adopting a Responsive CSS Framework
-- Initial UI Design for Landing Page (Moral Search Website)
+- Mobile Responsive Design for Compatibility on Multiple Devices

 ## All Documents